danielaparker/jsoncons/README.md

 The library requires a C++ Compiler with C++11 support.
 In addition the library defines `jsoncons::endian`, `jsoncons::basic_string_view`, `jsoncons::optional`, and `jsoncons::span`, which will be typedefed to their standard library equivalents if detected.
-Otherwise they will be proxied with internal implementations.
+Otherwise they will be typedefed to internal, C++ 11 compatible, implementations.

 The library uses exceptions and in some cases `std::error_code`'s to report errors.
 If exceptions are disabled or if the compile time macro `JSONCONS_NO_EXCEPTIONS` is defined, throws become calls to `std::terminate`.